dukelec/cdbus_gui/Readme.md

 ### Device Page
  - Displays registers for reading and writing.
  - Hover over a register to view its description, type, and default value.
- - Registers are grouped for consistent read/write; groups can be edited freely.
+ - Registers are grouped for atomic R/W; groups can be edited freely.
  - `R` reads a group, `W` writes it. `Read All` / `Write All` act on all groups.
  - Supports arrays and multiple formats, displayed in hexadecimal (`H`) or as byte arrays (`B`).
  - Small notches on the `R`/`W` buttons indicate gaps; groups are read before writing so that the data in gaps remains unchanged.